 I'm a fun, (often goofy) independent woman with a busy and active life that I enjoy a great deal.
 I have been told I look much younger than my age (good genes and great skin cream! :) I stay very fit (still a size 2!) by running 3 times a week and doing 10k trail races in fun places with friends.
 I'm slowly working my way up to a Half Marathon, though my knees don't always cooperate.
 I used to mountain bike a lot, but after a few nasty falls, particularly the one on my face which was LOVELY, (but thankfully no permanent scars:), I still ride, but have slowed down a bit.
 I can ski, and looking to get more into cross-country skiing this year and possibly some snow-shoeing.

-I am financially secure, own my home (actually I own 2), and am very proud of my career development, especially since my divorce 10 years ago.
-I am even prouder of the awesome young adults my kids have grown up to be.
-This, by far, has been my greatest gift and accomplishment.
-My daughter is 22 and goes to College in Sacramento, and my son is 18 and is at UCLA.
+I am financially secure, own a home with a nice water view, and am a very proud mother of the two awesome young adults my kids have grown up to be.
+My daughter is 23 and lives in Sacramento, and my son is 19 and is at UCLA.
 So now, though my kids will always be my No.1 priority, this empty-nester is looking forward to having a little more freedom to do... well, whatever I the heck I want!

 So, if any of this resonates with you, don't be afraid to drop me a line!

 P.S.
 Please don't lie about your age and waste my time.
 Yes, you may look younger, but I'm looking for a man closer to my age for other reasons than just looks.
 Please live in reasonably close proximity (like the same state!) and have at least one current picture that represents you well...oh, and just a suggestion: SMILE, guys! :) Few women want to meet someone who's picture looks like a mug shot...(seriously if you don't have at least one picture of you looking happy, I probably won't respond.)